 Risk policies set out specific requirements for the management of, and articulate the risk appetite for, key risk types.
-These are policies for credit, market, insurance, liquidity and operational risks, which are further supported by outsourcing and third party supply, dealing controls, investment, underwriting, internal model, tax, compliance and customer policies.
+These are policies for credit, market, insurance, liquidity and operational risks, which are further supported by outsourcing and third-party supply, dealing controls, investment, underwriting, internal model, tax, compliance and customer policies.
 They form part of the Group Governance Manual, which was developed to make a key contribution to the sound system of internal control that we are expected to maintain under the UK Corporate Governance Code and the Hong Kong Code on Corporate Governance Practices.
-Group Head Office and business units confirm that they have implemented the necessary controls to evidence compliance with the Group Governance Manual.
+Group Head Office and business units confirm that they have implemented the >